yokesharun/color-monster/README.md

 ## About

-SimpleImage is developed and maintained by [Arun Yokesh](https://www.facebook.com/ayokesh).
+Color Monster is developed and maintained by [Arun Yokesh](https://www.facebook.com/ayokesh).

 Contributions are appreciated!